ccai1/mangosteens/README.md

 ## Team mangosteens - Cathy Cai, Tabassum Fabiha, Angela Tom, Stefan Tan

 ## Overview:
-⋅⋅⋅ Smapify is a web-based application that allows users to input their current location and the address of their destination to generate a playlist based on the duration of the trip and their current mood, favorite genre and other optional filters alongside with a set of directions for the trip.
+⋅⋅⋅Smapify is a web-based application that allows users to input their current location and the address of their destination to generate a playlist based on the duration of the trip and their current mood, favorite genre and other optional filters alongside with a set of directions for the trip.
 Through the accounts that users make, they are able to save a favorite playlist along with the route that it is associated with it.
 With Smapify, users are **guaranteed** to know how to get to their destination while also jamming to music they enjoy!

 ## Instructions to Run:
 1. Open a terminal session.